The Jackal Who Thought He Was a Peacock

 The jackal has never been the same since he saw the peacocks.
 Now he looks at his grey and brown fur and thinks how boring he looks.
 He wonders how he can change it to be beautiful and dazzling like the peacocks.
 He’s always collecting colourful things to stick on his fur but nothing seems to work.

-- A review of this book by Red Reading Hub here.
+- Read a review of this book by Red Reading Hub

-- Poetic side of Tiny Owl Publishing, here.
+- Discover the poetic side of Tiny Owl Publishing

 - A review by Outside in World: A book of acceptance, difference and the pursuit of dreams